zmzhang/MARS/README.md

 ### Usage ###

 1. Clone this project with git
-2. Start MATLAB and change the working dir to the folder of project
+2. Start MATLAB and change the working dir to the folder of project datafiles
 3. Obtain MSRTs with [MCR-ALS](https://mcrals.wordpress.com/download)
-4. Run mars_main function in MATLAB command window
+4. Run start.m code in MATLAB command window

 ### Contact ###